IRAQ: THE NEW LANDMINE EMERGENCY

 All photos: MAG/Sean Sutton

-Since the start of the military offensive on Mosul on October 17th, around 70,000 people have fled the areas in and around Iraq’s second city, with UN data and surveys indicating that almost half of these are children.
+Since the start of the military offensive on Mosul in mid-October 2016, more than 215,000 people have fled the areas in and around Iraq’s second city, and around 160,000 remain displaced.

 Speaking about terrible experiences, people have told MAG they are relieved to have escaped, but at the same time are afraid for their futures – and even more so for friends and relatives still stuck in the midst of battle and brutality.